s4botai/ARP-Spoofer/README.md

 # ARP-Spoofer
 A python Script to perform a MITM attack through ARP spoofing.
-It can also be used to DoS
+It can also be used for DoS

 # Usage